bitcoin-global/bitcoin-global/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/glbitcoind`
+Binary:              `/usr/bin/bitglobd`
 Configuration file:  `/etc/bitcoin/bitcoin.conf`
-Data directory:      `/var/lib/glbitcoind`
+Data directory:      `/var/lib/bitglobd`
-PID file:            `/var/run/glbitcoind/glbitcoind.pid` (OpenRC and Upstart) or `/run/glbitcoind/glbitcoind.pid` (systemd) Lock file:           `/var/lock/subsys/glbitcoind` (CentOS)
+PID file:            `/var/run/bitglobd/bitglobd.pid` (OpenRC and Upstart) or `/run/bitglobd/bitglobd.pid` (systemd) Lock file:           `/var/lock/subsys/bitglobd` (CentOS)

 The PID directory (if applicable) and data directory should both be owned by the bitcoin user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the bitcoin user and group.
-Access to glbitcoin-cli and other glbitcoind rpc clients can then be controlled by group membership.
+Access to bitglob-cli and other bitglobd rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned